iamstarkov/typographic-quotes/README.md

 ## Usage

 Use typographic quotes for your text with respect to your locale, basically for proper primary and secondary quotes.
-Pass locale as second parameter, default value is `en-us`.
+Pass object with specified locale field as second parameter, default value is `en-us`.
 This module relies on [`typographic-quotes-l10n-db`][quotesDB] in choosing proper quotes for every language.

 > In American English, double quotes are used normally (the “primary” style).